-- Correspondence packets will be mailed out to students on Fridays during the term beginning on August 27. - Mail sent by students will be picked up on Tuesdays and Fridays. - Incoming assignments submitted by students are forwarded to faculty on Fridays. - The week of Thanksgiving (November 26), there will be no packets mailed out.
+- Correspondence packets will be mailed out to students on Fridays during the term beginning the week of January 17. - Mail sent by students will be picked up on Tuesdays and Fridays. - Incoming assignments submitted by students are forwarded to faculty on Fridays/Mondays. - The week of Spring Break (March 17), there will be no packets mailed out.